opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 The `resource_types` keys must match the types you declare in `ResourceSharingExtension`.

-### 4. Use system indices and a plugin client
+### 4. Use system indexes and a plugin client

-* Store resources in system indices and keep system index protection enabled.
+* Store resources in system indexes and keep system index protection enabled.
-* Use a plugin client when reading or writing those indices so Security can apply DLS.
+* Use a plugin client when reading or writing those indexes so the Security plugin can apply DLS.
-* Avoid accessing system indices using ad-hoc `ThreadContext.stashContext` calls; use the identity-aware mechanisms instead.
+* Avoid accessing system indexes using ad-hoc `ThreadContext.stashContext` calls; use identity-aware mechanisms instead.

-### 5. Wire in the `ResourceSharingClient`
+### 5. Wire in the ResourceSharingClient

-Implement a small accessor to get the SPI client (typically a singleton wrapper):
+Create a small accessor class to obtain the SPI client (typically implemented as a singleton wrapper):

 ```java
 public class ResourceSharingClientAccessor {